 Greater-than-minor if: Welding had been performed at an amperage higher than what the code allowed, and the welding procedure had not been re-qualified at the higher amperage.

 Example d.
-During pre-production testing for stud welding qualification at the start of the shift, the NRC inspectors identified that one of the first two studs welded did not exhibit a full 360degree flash as required by AWS D1.1.
+During pre-production testing for stud welding qualification at the start of the shift, the NRC inspectors identified that one of the first two studs welded did not exhibit a full 360-degree flash as required by AWS D1.1.

 Minor because: The vendor corrected the welding procedure and performed two more stud welds that passed the examination as required by AWS D1.1.